 In order to build assessments that benefit every student, we're creating a new kind of standardized assessment infrastructure—one in which every assessment event provides a learning experience for students, equips teachers with diagnostics for making evidence-based instructional decisions, and provides policy makers with information that can be employed to support teacher and curriculum development.
-Every DiscoTest includes the assessment itself (called a Teaser) a set of argumentation rating scales, diagnostic reports, and instructional resources that are aligned with assessment outcomes and curricular objectives.
-DiscoTests are also electronically scored with CLAS, our automated developmental scoring system.
+Every DiscoTest includes the assessment itself (called a Teaser) and a set of argumentation rating scales, diagnostic reports, and instructional resources that are aligned with assessment outcomes and curricular objectives.
+DiscoTests are electronically scored with CLAS, our automated developmental scoring system.

 Because they are composed of open-ended questions that require thoughtful written responses, and include evidence-based diagnostics and resources, DiscoTests are ideal for embedding in virtuous cycles of learning—cycles of goal-setting, knowledge seeking, application, and analysis.

 And because all DiscoTests are standardized and calibrated to a single developmental metric, they are also ideal for large-scale evaluations of educational programs.
 In other words, DiscoTests are built to serve both formative and summative functions, ensuring that every moment devoted to testing is also a moment devoted to learning.
 Click here to learn more about our mission.